 *(Prices do not include GST and handling fees)

-For discounted rates for NGW Subscribers and/or multiple tickets, please contact us at firstname.lastname@example.org
+For discounted rates for NGW Subscribers and/or for groups larger than 4 tickets, please contact us at firstname.lastname@example.org

 Would you like to sponsor Canadian Gas Dialogues?
 Please contact João Salviano for more information.
 Thank you.